LucasSD/giftlist/README.md

 Still being developed.
 ###### To do:

-- Add a list of all users, including links to view their gift lists.
+- Add a list of all users, including links to view their gift lists

 - Add functionality to enable users to select and tag the gift(s) they will buy for another user

 - Add full Django authorisation functionality, so that users can create their own accounts

-- Add Secret Santa functionality, including e-mails to notify users who they will be buying for.
+- Add Secret Santa functionality, including e-mails to notify users who they will be buying for